QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/how.md

 \]
 </p>

 Once you do have this, your first job will be to write each [ variable = an expression ] like this

 * $x_{n+1}(x, y, z) = \frac{12 - 2 * y - 2 * z}{4}$
 * $y_{n+1}(x, y, z) = \frac{-9 - 2 * x - 7 * z}{10}$
 * $z_{n+1}(x,y,z) = \frac{-20 - 2 * x - 7 * y}{21}$

 For the first variable, I used the first line and put ``x = the rest``.
-Then same for second variable and second line, etc.
+The same for the second variable and second line, etc.

 **Each algorithm will be explained starting from this**.
-The idea will be almost the same, but in the end you are gonna do some iterations using a table (instead of formula, as I told you above).
+The idea will be almost the same, but in the end, you are going to do some iterations using a table (instead of the formula, as I told you above).